zyriab/Buckaroo/README.md

      - Under "Allow methods", check "POST".

 5. In the "Environment variables" menu section (on the left):
+   **Note:** You can find more information about the uses of environment variables in the "Usage" section.

    - Click "Edit" then "Add environment variable"
    - Add the following: